Calling Test

 Clarity is not a luxury.
 It is a necessity for a meaningful life.

-The difference between people who build meaningful lives and those who wander aimlessly is often not talent or opportunity — it is clarity.
+The difference between people who build meaningful lives and those who wander aimlessly is rarely talent or opportunity.
+It is clarity.

 Why Clarity Is So Hard to Find